WSU-cshimizu/ceg4110-group-project-chimera/deliverables/sdp.md

 ### 1. User Role

-- Student, faculty and staff can submit disturbance report and view related data.
-- Administrators can approve the submissions, manage entity and view reports.

 ### 2 .Disturbance Report Submission

-Users can submit reports including name(optional), role, location of the disturbance, data and time of the event and detailed description of what was witnessed.

 ### 3 .Report Analysis

-The system compares submitted reports with existing supernatural entities in the database to identify potential matches and a final report will be generated about the recurring disturbance.

 ### 4 .
 Security

-Ensure that user data is protected.

 ### 5 .
 Performance

-System should be able to handle multiple reports and entity for comparting and generating reports.

 ### 6 .
 Usability

-Interface should be easy to navigate for non-technical users.

 ## Milestones (i.e., "Checkins")